mb-aarfi/AI-negotiator/README.md

 ***

-## 📝 License

-MIT License.
-All third-party models and libraries must be used in accordance with their respective licenses.

-***

 ## 🙌 Acknowledgements

 - Built with the open-source Llama-3, Mistral, and amazing tools from the open AI developer community.